sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 If you're responding to a production issue, the error message in the Slack channel (#bot-e2e) will give you a one-liner to reproduce the issue.

-If you're writing a test, you probably want to run the VNC viewer, the Selenium server, and the test runner separately.
-See the section below on writing tests for further details.

 ### When should I write an end-to-end test?

 You should write an end-to-end test for any user workflow that is your responsibility to own.
 Ask yourself, "If I do not write this test, is there a non-trivial chance that someone on my team (probably me) will be woken up in the middle of the night over the next couple months by a frustrated user or customer reporting this functionality broken?"
 If the answer is yes, then write a test.